OfficeDev/office-js-docs/reference/outlook/preview/SeriesTime.md

 #### getStartTime() → {String}

-Gets the start time of a usual appointment or meeting request instance of a recurrence pattern in whichever time zone that the user/add-in set the recurrence pattern using the following ISO 8601 format:
+Gets the start time of a usual appointment instance of a recurrence pattern in whichever time zone that the user/add-in set the recurrence pattern using the following ISO 8601 format:
 "THH:mm:ss:mmm"

 ##### Examples

-This example gets the start time of a usual instance in a recurring appointment or meeting request series.
+This example gets the start time of a usual instance in a recurring appointment series.

 ```js
 Office.context.mailbox.item.recurrence.getAsync(callback);